TugaLaTurtuga/hyprland/README.md

-# hyprland
+# hypr
-collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay
+collection of dot config files for hyprland with a simple install script for a fresh install of Arch linux + yay

 ## How to use:
-    - run the 'run' command (./run)
+    - ./hpyr/set-hypr